LoginamNet/react-simple-slider/README.md

 ### Width, Height and Background

-The slider occupies 100% of the width and height of the parent element in width and height, and each slide occupies 100% of the size of the slider itself.
+A Simple Slider occupies 100% of the width and height of the parent element, and each "child" component is wrapped in a Slide that occupies 100% of the size of the slider itself.
 Resize the parent container to resize the slider.
+At the same time, your "child" component may have a different size from the Slide, which can sometimes be useful.

 In the example above, each slide will have a size of 600x400px.

 Both the slider and the slides have a transparent background.
 Add styles to the parent element and to each created slide, respectively (for example, to create a preloader).

----

 ## Props